Child marriage: Religious norms and laws

-Although by the beginning of the 21st century, the laws of most countries have established the general minimum age for marriage at 18 years, in many countries some exceptions allow marriage before this age with the consent of the parents and/or by court decision.
-In some countries, a religious marriage is still recognized by the state authorities while in others, a registered civil marriage is mandatory.
+By the beginning of the 21st century, most countries had enacted laws establishing the general minimum age for marriage at 18 years.
+However, in many of these countries, some exceptions allowed marriage before this age with the consent of the parents and/or by court decision.
+In some countries, a religious marriage is still recognized by the state authorities, while in others, a registered civil marriage is mandatory.